QuangTran304/Instagram-Clone/README.md

 ### **> Framework**

-We chose to build our web app with `React` framework.
+We chose to build our web app with `React` framework along with `Material UI`.
 See the [Getting Started](https://reactjs.org/docs/getting-started.html) guide.
 Quick start guide on how to [create a new React app](https://reactjs.org/docs/create-a-new-react-app.html).

+For Material UI, please visit [this website](https://material-ui.com/) to learn more.

 ### **> Database**

 We are planning to choose [Firebase](https://firebase.google.com/) to host images, posts and other data in our app.

 ### **> Other Tools**

-#### `Redux`

-> Redux is an open-source JavaScript library for managing application state.
-It is most commonly used with libraries such as React or Angular for building user interfaces.

-[Read on Wikipedia](<https://en.wikipedia.org/wiki/Redux_(JavaScript_library)>) or see the **Tutorials** section below.

 #### `npm`